The-Hieusss/Individual-Homework-Hieu/README.md

 - Enter your answer and author name.

 ### **4. Mark an Answer as Accepted:**
-- Select an answer from the list.
+- Mark an answer as accepted meaning it is good to go.

 ### **5. Mark a question as Resolved:**
-- Select an answer from the list.
+- The question has been answered.

 ### **6. Delete a question:**
-- Select an answer from the list.
+- Delete an answer from the list.